 If finding hidden bays is top of your list of things to do in Pulau Weh, just hire a scooter and go!
 The roads are good, there’s no crazy traffic, and plenty to discover.

 We found a completely deserted white sand beach without a single soul not far from Iboih (where my bag – with mobile phone and all – got stolen by a monkey when we weren’t looking – but that’s a story for another day).

 How to Get to Pulau Weh

-There is an airport on the island, with flights arriving and departing twice a week.
-If you can fit your schedule around the flights, this is the most straightforward and reliable way to get there.
+There used to be an airport on the island, with flights arriving and departing twice a week.
+Alas, this is no longer an option.

 Of course you can drive from elsewhere in Sumatra to Banda Aceh.
 There are overnight buses that are relatively comfortable, or hire a driver.
 Just remember it’s going to be a rather long journey, particularly if you are coming from Medan.

 Pulau Weh is part of the Aceh province – a predominantly Muslim area.
 As such, you’ll need to dress and behave appropriately.
 There’s nothing to be afraid of, but as a responsible tourist, you should always respect the culture of the places you visit.

 Most beaches on the island will not allow bikinis – the signage indicates this – and sometimes even men going topless is discouraged.
 Swim in shorts and a t-shirt where possible, or check with your accommodation; the beach in front of Freddie’s is one of the exceptions we know about.